Leadenhall Market: Shop in one of London’s oldest commercial hubs dating back to Roman times

 Within the centre of the market is the historic Lamb Tavern, which has stood on the site since 1309.
 The current design was built by Sir Horace along with the current market in the 19th century.
 A range of shops and eating establishments exist today – a combination of long-established businesses alongside more modern chains.
 Some of the shops still feature the original iron hooks where produce used to hang from.

 - Leadenhall Market (access from Gracechurch Street, Lime Street and Whittington Avenue, EC3V 1LT.
-Nearest station: Monument or Fenchurch Street.
+Nearest stations: Monument or Fenchurch Street.
 Shops generally open Mon-Fri 10am-6pm, although the market hall can be accessed 24/7.

 For more of Metro Girl’s history posts, click here.